connectrpc/connectrpc.com/docs/faq.md

   This makes data flow obvious and avoids any confusion about inbound and outbound metadata.

-On balance, we find `connect-go` simpler with generics.
+On balance, we find Connect-Go simpler with generics.

 ### Why generate Connect-specific packages?